 But you know what else is true?
 It's never too late to adopt healthier habits — and there's still plenty of time to shape up for summer.
 While we're not going to tell you how to lose 30 pounds in two weeks (that's just unhealthy), we will offer some simple ways to drop a few pounds and tone up before the Fourth of July (hint: you're going to want to download a calorie-tracking app like LIVESTRONG.com's MyPlate).

-Limit Foods That Cause Bloating
+1. Limit Foods That Cause Bloating

 Read more: The 10 Worst Foods for Bloating